ChrisCurl/simon-game/README.md

 # simon-game
-A Simon game written without in pure javascript.
+A Simon game written without the use of any frameworks.

 ![preview](capture.png)